kcudding/ecotheory.github.io/teach/density-dependent.md

 For a population model with a strong Allee effect.
 It has two stable and one unstable equilibria point.
 The stable point is when population size equals $N=0$ or carrying capacity $N=K$.
 The single unstable equalibrium point lies at $N=A$, where $A$ is the critical population size.

-### Illustration of current application: research paper review
+### Illustration of current application

-Title: Density-dependent growth in brown trout: Effects of introducing wild and hatchery fish (Bohlin et al., 2002).
+Density-dependent growth in brown trout: Effects of introducing wild and hatchery fish (Bohlin et al., 2002).

 #### Research questions